 However, the article’s author, J. Michael Cronan, writes, the Jackson County prosecutor, William H. Wallace, decided there was not sufficient evidence.
 James was taken to Gallatin, seat of Daviess County in north Missouri, to be tried for the murder of Frank McMillan, a passenger on a train that was robbed near Winston, MO, on July 15, 1881.

 The trial began Aug.
 20, 1883, in an opera house with 400 seats, more than the local courthouse had but not enough to hold all the people who wanted to attend.
 James’s defense was essentially an alibi.
 In the background was his service to the late Confederacy.

 Out of a 40-man jury panel, 25 were identified as Democrats, 13 as Republicans and two as Greenbackers.
 The 12 chosen were all Democrats and all farmers.
 Two were Confederate veterans.

-The former Confederate’s defense team was headed by a Union veteran, Col. John F. Phillips, then a commissioner of the Missouri Supreme Court.
+The former Confederate’s defense team was headed by a Union veteran, Col. John F. Philips, then a commissioner of the Missouri Supreme Court.
 He was a former member of Congress and later was a state appellate judge and federal district judge.
-Phillips had distinguished himself at the Battle of Westport.
+Philips had distinguished himself at the Battle of Westport.

 After the trial, other charges in Missouri against Frank James were ultimately dismissed.
 He was tried and acquitted in federal court in Alabama on a robbery charge, and thereafter was an actor, theater doorman, and farmer.

 He died Feb.
 18, 1915, at the family farm at Kearney, MO.
-Col. Phillips gave a stirring eulogy of his former client.
+Col. Philips gave a stirring eulogy of his former client.

 — by Dr. James W. Goodrich of the State Historical Society of Missouri